pesto-students/p7-mohammad-PotzarellaMozarella/Week-11/lightswitch/README.md

 This project was built with [Create React App](https://github.com/facebook/create-react-app) redux.

-You can find more about the assignment at [API shortner app](https://pestotech.teachable.com/courses/1911069/lectures/43351538)
+You can find more about the assignment at [Toggle Light Switch app](https://pestotech.teachable.com/courses/1911069/lectures/43351538)

 ### Features
 * User can toggle between light and dark background using the Flip switch